balancer-team/rando-js/README.md

 rando.getDate('1nLnXM5B-VUQBxRu1W4Jw6nBkLzhhGp') //=> 2024-09-11T17:51:46.274Z
 ```

-You can conceal your timestamp by obfuscating it.
+You can conceal the timestamp by obfuscating it.
 This uses the random segment to calculate an offset to the timestamp segment.
+This may be useful in situations where you don't want to reveal an inherent order to your IDs.
 Obfuscated timestamps can still be decoded for the correct date!

 ```js
 const rando = new Rando({ includeTimestamp: true, obfuscateTimestamp: true })